The Alibi

-Plot
+Premise

 A man who runs an alibi agency, a service for adulterous husbands and wives that provides airtight alibis, runs into trouble with his latest client.
-In order to remedy the problem, he has to rely on a very enticing woman, his assistant and partner.
+In order to remedy the problem, he has to rely on an enticing woman, his assistant and partner.
 The plot thickens when he switches identities with one of his clients for a weekend, and the client's girlfriend dies in an accident.
 With the police, an assassin, and a jealous ex-boyfriend to run from, he discovers that he will need all the ingenuity he can muster to survive.